valenber/gulpstructor/Dev_Plan.md

 * ~~ERROR if user selected nothing~~
 * ~~Gulp object is not reset~~
 * ~~When an extra plugin is unselected its options stay selected and produce error~~
+* JShint reporter 'stylish' will not work, because it requires special plugin